Leads cool off while the team is busy elsewhere

 We will look at the drag in follow-up, scheduling, intake, or admin flow, then show you the first system worth tightening.

-Want a proof page first?
+Want proof or a practical guide first?